 The next milestone was the Localism Act 2012 which introduced ACVs and the community right to bid.
 In 2013, the Plunkett Foundation launched its cooperative pubs advice line with government support.
 They followed this in 2016 with the More Than a Pub programme, funded by the government and the Power to Change Trust – this can offer financial support at all stages of a pub rescue campaign.

-Our latest figures are: 145 COPs 22 Community run – freehold held by an individual or pubco, but community looks after day-to-day running 38 active campaigns
+24 Community run – freehold held by an individual or pubco, but community looks after day-to-day running

-Of the COPs, 90 are Community Benefit Societies, 14 are Community Interest Companies, 33 are private limited companies and 8 are parish council-owned
+Of the COPs, 118 are Community Benefit Societies, 14 are Community Interest Companies, 42 are private limited companies and 11 are Parish Council-owned

 You could characterise the typical COP as being located in a relatively affluent village but there are quite a few exceptions.
 The Bevy in Brighton for instance is a classic estate pub and the Ivy House, Nunhead, London is a big suburban local.